open-mmlab/mmdetection/docs/en/get_started.md

 # Prerequisites

-In this section we desmonstrate how to prepare an environment with PyTorch.
+In this section we demonstrate how to prepare an environment with PyTorch.

 MMDetection works on Linux, Windows and macOS.
 It requires Python 3.6+, CUDA 9.2+ and PyTorch 1.5+.